 The depth of a bell pepper plant's roots is determined in large part by how you choose to plant.
 If you live in a warm climate with a long growing season, you can sow your pepper seeds directly into their beds.
-In those circumstances, as long as your soil is deep and friable, your pepper plants will grow a deep taproot that can easily exceed 36 inches in length.
+In those circumstances, as long as your soil is deep and friable, your pepper plants will grow a deep taproot that may reach 36 inches in length.
 This helps root the plant securely as the fruit develop and can also help it cope with brief lapses in watering.

 For most gardeners, it's more practical to start or buy seedlings and then transplant them once the weather and soil are warm.
 In this case, your pepper plant's taproot will be constrained by the size of your starter pot and may also be bent or damaged during transplanting.
 When that happens, the plant compensates by increasing its growth of lateral roots in a zone reaching from near the soil's surface to a depth of 18 to 24 inches.

 A December 2019 study conducted at Purdue University evaluated the growth and yield of bell pepper plants with a healthy, carefully preserved taproot as compared to those with the network of lateral roots typical of most transplants.
 The study found no difference in yields or plant health, so don't worry about whether your plants do or do not have a long taproot.
 The length of your growing season is more important, so grow from seeds or transplants accordingly.

 Bell Peppers in Containers

 While root depth is a largely a nonissue in a garden bed (because your pepper plants will sort it out for themselves), that's not the case when you're planting your peppers in a constrained environment, like a raised bed or a container on your patio.
 There, if you don't provide adequate soil, your peppers simply won't flourish.